aws/jsii/CONTRIBUTING.md

 1. Add the new version to the `jsii-rosetta` peer dependency in [package.json](./packages/jsii-pacmak/package.json)
 2. Add the new version to the `pacmak-integration-test` matrix in the main build workflow in [main.yml](.github/workflows/main.yml)
+3. Remove any versions for which support has ended (EOS) from both locations